CSCfi/csc-env-matlab/README.md

     - Confirm the installation.

 ### Adding files to the installation
-If we are installing MATLAB Parallel Server, we can add missing `mpiLibConf.m` to the installation the `matlab_r2023b/toolbox/local/` directory.
+When installing MATLAB Parallel Server, we need to add MPI configuration to the local toolboxes.

 ```bash
 cp config/mpiLibConf.m build/matlab_r2023b/toolbox/local/mpiLibConf.m